qidanrui/MassGen/README.md

 ## 💡 Examples

-Here are a few examples of how you can use MASS for different tasks:
+Here are a few examples of how you can use MassGen for different tasks:

 ### 1. 📝 Code Generation